Four Questions to Ask Yourself before Important Conversations

 A family member recently cancelled a trip to come visit.
 We’d been planning it for some time and I was looking forward to seeing her, so I felt disappointed when she told me it would be too much for her to come.
 It was the kind of situation that could have turned into a painful argument.

-I was able to recognize that I wanted understanding for the impact her choice had on me, and at the same time for her to feel understood and supported in her decision to prioritize self-care and time with her aging partner.
+I was able to recognize that I wanted understanding for the impact her choice had on me, and at the same time for her to feel understood and supported in her decision to prioritize self-care and time with her partner.
 Reflecting on these needs made it easier for me to speak from my heart and stay focused on what mattered—hearing each other—without getting side-tracked by my thoughts or judgments.

 • PRACTICE: Before speaking, reflect on what needs you are trying to meet by expressing yourself.
 Are you wanting to be understood?
 To inquire?
 To support teamwork?
 To act with integrity?
 Are there any needs in the other person(s) you can take into account that would affect what you say or how you approach things?